Kernel Modelling of Fading Memory Systems: Preliminaries

 $\lambda$ is said to be a \emph{Lipschitz constant} of $H$, and $H$ is said to be Lipschitz.
 This definition applies equally to operators and memory functionals.

-Operator $H$ is said to have \emph{incremental small gain} if it has a Lipschitz contant less than or equal to $1$.
-The Lipschitz constant is a bound on the incremental gain of the system, hence an important measure of robustness.
+An operator $H$ is described as having an \emph{incremental small-gain} if its Lipschitz constant is less than or equal to 1 and the two normed spaces are equipped with the $L_2$ norm.
+This constant serves as a limit on the incremental gain of the system, making it a crucial metric for assessing robustness.